CloudGlitch/NewTabSearch/README.md

 - automatically changing dark & light mode
 - small UI changes
 - set default search engine [ google or bing ]
-# Cloud NewTab Search v1.4 is coming soon
- cloud newtab search v1.4 will be released on March 5th 2022.

  <a href="https://github.com/CloudGlitch/NewTabSearch/releases/tag/v1.4-pre">Click here to see more on v1.4</a>